seandstewart/bardly/pending/roman/coriolanus/11-player.md

 Nay, these are almost thoroughly persuaded;
 For though abundantly they lack discretion,
 Yet are they passing cowardly.
 But, I beseech you,
-What says the other troop?
+What says the other troop? /

 **MARCIUS**
+/ They are dissolved: hang 'em!
 They said they were an-hungry; sigh'd forth proverbs,
 That meat was made for mouths, that the gods sent not
 Corn for the rich men only: with these shreds